 werlings.guy at wanadoo.fr

-Thank you very much indeed for this further clarification and for the help
+Thank you very much indeed for this clarification, which is definitely up to

 ----- Original Message -----